bwagenseller/bwagenseller.github.io/operating_systems/docker/registry.md

 # Setting Up a Registry

-> I want to expand on setting up your _won_ registry later (usually via docker-compose) - for now, [please follow along at gabrieltanner.org](https://gabrieltanner.org/blog/docker-registry).
+> I want to expand on setting up your _own_ registry later (usually via docker-compose) - for now, [please follow along at gabrieltanner.org](https://gabrieltanner.org/blog/docker-registry).
 Also chapter 5 in "Learn Docker In a Month of Lunches" has some good tips as well, but that uses its own pre-built image to do this and I wanted to avoid that; that said, there are other good bits of information in there.